pachyderm/pachyderm/doc/docs/deploy-manage/manage/use-transactions-to-run-multiple-commands.md

 ## Multiple Opened Transactions

-Some systems has a notion of *nested* transactions.
-That is when you open transactions within an opened transaction.
-In such systems, the operations added to the subsequent transactions are not executed until you close all the nested transaction and the main transaction.
+Some systems have a notion of *nested* transactions.
+That is when you open transactions within an already opened transaction.
+In such systems, the operations added to the subsequent transactions are not executed until all the nested transactions and the main transaction are closed.

-Pachyderm does not support such behaviour.
+Pachyderm does not support such behavior.
 Instead, when you open a transaction, the transaction ID is written to the Pachyderm configuration file.
-If you open another transaction while the first one is open, Pachyderm suspends the first transaction and overwrites the transaction ID in the configuration file.
-All operations that you add to the consequent transactions will be executed as soon as you close those transactions.
+If you begin another transaction while the first one is open, Pachyderm suspends the first transaction and overwrites the transaction ID in the configuration file.
+All operations that you add to the ensuing transactions will be executed as soon as you close those transactions.
 To resume the initial transaction, you need to run `pachctl resume transaction`.